-Öcalan's isolation #5 Q32021 Add to the Dangerous Individuals and Organizations policy a clear explanation of what "support" excludes.
+Add to the Dangerous Individuals and Organizations policy a clear explanation of what "support" excludes.
 Users should be free to discuss alleged violations and abuses of the human rights of members of designated organizations.
 This should not be limited to detained individuals.
 It should include discussion of rights protected by the UN human rights conventions as cited in Facebook's Corporate Human Rights Policy.
-This should allow, for example, discussions on allegations of torture or cruel, inhuman, or degrading treatment or punishment, violations of the right to a fair trial, as well as extrajudicial, summary, or arbitrary executions, enforced disappearance, extraordinary rendition and revocation of citizenship rendering a person stateless.
-Calls for accountability for human rights violations and abuses should also be protected.
+This should allow, for example, discussions on allegations of torture or cruel, inhuman, or degrading treatment or punishment, violations of the right to a fair trial, as well Implementation Öcalan's as extrajudicial, summary, or arbitrary executions, demonstrated Q32021 Content Policy Comprehensive through published Isolation #5 enforced disappearance, extraordinary rendition and revocation of citizenship rendering a person stateless. information Calls for accountability for human rights violations and abuses should also be protected.
 Content that incites acts of violence or recruits people to join or otherwise provide material support to Facebook-designated organizations should be excluded from protection even if the same content also discusses human rights concerns.
-The user's intent, the broader context in which they post, and how other users understand their Content Policy Comprehensive Implementation demonstrated through published information •
+The user's intent, the broader context in which they post, and how other users understand their post, is key to determining the likelihood of real-world harm that may result from such posts.

-Öcalan's isolation #6 Q32021 Explain in the Community Standards how users can make the intent behind their posts clear to Facebook.
+Öcalan's Isolation #6 Q32021 Explain in the Community Standards how users can make the intent behind their posts clear to Facebook.
 This would be assisted by implementing the Board's existing recommendation to publicly disclose the company's list of designated individuals and organizations (see: case 2020-005-FB-UA).
 Facebook should also provide illustrative examples to demonstrate the line between permitted and prohibited content, including in relation to the application of the rule clarifying what "support" excludes.
-Content Policy Somewhat Comprehensive Partial Implementation demonstrated through published information Öcalan's isolation #7 Q32021 Ensure meaningful stakeholder engagement on the proposed policy change through Facebook's Product Policy Forum, including through a public call for inputs.
+Content Policy Somewhat Comprehensive Partial Implementation demonstrated through published information Öcalan's Isolation #7 Q32021 Ensure meaningful stakeholder engagement on the proposed policy change through Facebook's Product Policy Forum, including through a public call for inputs.
 Facebook should conduct this engagement in multiple languages across regions, ensuring the effective participation of individuals most impacted by the harms this policy seeks to prevent.
-This engagement should also include human rights, civil society, and academic organizations with expert knowledge on those harms, as well as the harms that may result from over-enforcement of the existing policy.
-Content Policy Somewhat Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation Öcalan's isolation #8 Q32021 Ensure internal guidance and training is provided to content moderators on any new policy.
+This engagement should also include human rights, civil society, and academic organizations with expert knowledge on those harms, as well as the harms that may result from overenforcement of the existing policy.
+Content Policy Somewhat Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation Öcalan's Isolation #8 Q32021 Ensure internal guidance and training is provided to content moderators on any new policy.
 Content moderators should be provided adequate resources to be able to understand the new policy, and adequate time to make decisions when enforcing the policy.
 Enforcement Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation